abstractFlo/atlas-docs/documentation/shared/utilsservice.md

 ### Event Helpers

 {% hint style="danger" %}
-All event methods are only called in his specific context - Client/Server.
-They can't communitcate with the other side.
+All event methods are only called in its specific context - Client/Server.
+They can't communicate with the other side.
 {% endhint %}

 #### eventOn\(eventName: string, listener: \(...args: any\[\]\) =&gt; void\)

-Listen for event
+Listen for an event

 ```typescript
 UtilsService.eventOn('eventName', (...args: any []) =>  {